Sade (band): 1990s

 Sade's fourth album, Love Deluxe, was released in November 1992.
 The album peaked at No. 3 on the US Album charts and was certified quadruple-Platinum, and peaked at No. 10 in the UK and was certified Gold by the BPI.

-In 1993 the band recorded a cover of the Percy Mayfield song, "Please Send Me Someone to Love", for the Academy Award-winning film Philadelphia, before launching the Love Deluxe world tour.
+In 1993, the band recorded a cover of the Percy Mayfield song, "Please Send Me Someone to Love", for the Academy Award-winning film Philadelphia, before launching the Love Deluxe world tour.
 Joining the band were Leroy Osbourne (vocals), Gordon Hunte (guitar), Trevor Murrell (drums), Karl Vanden Bossche (percussion), and Rick Braun (trumpet).

 The 1994 Grammy for Best R&B Performance by a Duo or Group was awarded to Sade for "No Ordinary Love", featured in the 1993 film Indecent Proposal.
 In November the group released its first compilation album, The Best of Sade.
 The album was another Top Ten hit in both the UK and US and was certified Platinum and Quadruple-Platinum respectively.
-In 1996 Hale, Denman, and Matthewman formed its own band as a side project, Sweetback, and released a self-titled album.
+In 1996 Hale, Denman, and Matthewman formed their own band as a side project, Sweetback, and released a self-titled album.